Italian-American Dishes

 §American Low-Moisture Mozzarella: A type of hard low moisture mozzarella specific to North America—a young cow’s milk cheese more reminiscent of Caciocavallo or Scamorza—distinct in production, flavor, and consistency from the Italian Mozzarella per Pizza

-Note on Singular/Plural and Truncated Forms in English: In American English, some Italian food loanwords are improperly used in their plural form.
+Singular/Plural Mismatch in Italian Loanwords: In American English, some Italian food loanwords are improperly used in their plural form.
 For example, panini is the plural form of the Italian word panino, meaning a single sandwich, whereas in American English panini is often used to refer to a single sandwich.
 The same is true for cannoli in English, where cannoli is usually used as a singular, but it is grammatically plural; the corresponding singular is cannolo.
-Other common examples include lasagna (singular) and lasagne (plural), salame and salami, gelato and gelati, raviolo and ravioli, etc. Additionally, in English caffè latte is often shortened to latte, which is the Italian word for milk.
-If you order a latte in Italy you will be served a glass of milk.
-To order a mixture of coffee and milk in Italy, one must ask for a latte macchiato or caffè latte—of which the latter is not consumed after 11:00 am.¶
+Other common examples include lasagna (singular) and lasagne (plural), salame and salami, gelato and gelati, raviolo and ravioli, etc.

-Note on Italian-American Pronunciation: Many Italian-Americans, particularly those from the New Jersey area, have adopted a distinct apocopic pronunciation scheme, somewhat reminiscent of Neapolitan and Sicilian dialects, that involves dropping the last vowel of some words—a linguistic phenomenon not present in standard Italian.
-For example, mozzarella (“mohz-zah-REHL-lah”) is pronounced “muzzarell,” prosciutto (“pro-SHOOT-oh”) as “pro-shoot,” calzone (“cal-ZOH-neh”) as “cal-zone,” pasta e fagioli (“pasta e fah-JOE-lee”) as “pasta ah fa-zhool,” giardiniera (“jar-dean-YAIR-ah”) as “jar-din-air,” and capocollo (“cah-poh-COH-low”) as “gabagool.”
-In standard Italian, every letter is pronounced, including the last vowel and each letter in double consonants, apart from the letter “h,” which is silent.
-Additionally, mascarpone is frequently mispronounced as “mar-sca-pone” instead of the correct “mahs-car-POH-neh.”
-For more, see our guide to Italian Pronunciation.
+Italian-American Pronunciation: Many Italian-Americans, particularly those from the New Jersey area, have adopted a distinct apocopic pronunciation scheme, somewhat reminiscent of Neapolitan and Sicilian dialects, that involves dropping the last vowel of some words—a linguistic phenomenon not present in standard Italian.
+A vowel shift in the pronunciation of the “o” sound from “oh” to “uh” is also characteristic.
+For example, mozzarella (“mohz-zah-REHL-lah”) is pronounced “muhtz-zah-rel,” prosciutto (“pro-SHOOT-oh”) as “pruh-shoot,” bolognese (“boah-loan-YAY-zeh”) as “bowl-un-yayz,” calzone (“cal-ZOH-neh”) as “cal-zone,” pasta e fagioli (“pasta e fah-JOE-lee”) as “pasta ah fa-zhool

 Japanese-Italian: For information on Japanese-Italian Cuisine, known as Itameshi (イタ飯) or Wafu-Italian (和風イタリアン), see this guide, as well as these recipes for Pepe-Tama and Mentaiko Spaghetti. |